Freshpet (FRPT)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, an encouraging sign is that Freshpet’s margin expanded by 7.3 percentage points over the last year.
-Despite its improvement and recent free cash flow generation, we’d like to see more quarters of positive cash flow before recommending the stock.
+Taking a step back, an encouraging sign is that Freshpet’s margin expanded by 4.5 percentage points over the last year.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Freshpet Trailing 12-Month Free Cash Flow Margin

-Freshpet’s free cash flow clocked in at $31.56 million in Q3, equivalent to a 10.9% margin.
-This result was good as its margin was 2.2 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Freshpet broke even from a free cash flow perspective in Q4.
+This result was good as its margin was 3.7 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 11. Return on Invested Capital (ROIC)